OlivierLD/raspberry-coffee/I2C.SPI/lsm303.calibration/README.md

 See on the figure above, after tweaking the parameters, the circle has a (almost) constant radius of ~40, centered on `[0, 0]`.
 The parameters to remember are on the top left.

-On the same spreadsheet, repeat the same for plans X & Z, Y & Z.
+On the same spreadsheet, repeat the same for plans X-Z, and Y-Z.

 And finally, you save put those data into a properties file, so it can be used at runtime:
 ```properties